RockefellerArchiveCenter/rockarch.org/collections/research-stipends.md

 ## How to Apply for an RAC Research Stipend

-Please use our [online form](https://forms.office.com/r/1Mt0U9q1Ju) to apply for a research stipend.
+Please use our online form to apply for a research stipend.
 Please note that beginning this year, applicants are no longer required to contact an archivist in advance to be eligible to apply.
 However, RAC Access archivists are available to answer questions by writing to [archive@rockarch.org](mailto:archive@rockarch.org).
 Applicants should also consult our online collections discovery system, [DIMES](https://dimes.rockarch.org/) to identify relevant research materials.

 The online application form will ask for information about your proposed research project and how research in the RAC collections would support it.
 Applicants should be prepared to write a brief narrative describing their research project, including a description of what they seek to find in the proposed materials.

 The application form also requests the name and email address of at least one and up to two references who can recommend you for a research stipend.
 After the application is submitted, we will contact the references directly with information about how to submit their recommendation.

-The deadline to submit the application for the 2024 Research Stipend is **Friday, November 3, 2023 11:59pm Eastern Time.**

-Awards will be announced via email in March 2024.

 ## After Receiving an RAC Research Stipend